-• Here is a national example showing how much the third sector can improve a patient's experience.
-"Chemogiftbags is run by a small team and lets people in Berkshire, who have Breast Cancer and are undertaking chemotherapy, know that there are people who care.
+- Macmillan's Hope (Overcoming Problems Effectively) course receives positive feedback. - Penny Brohn receives positive feedback for ongoing health and wellbeing information on diet, exercise and mindfulness. - A national example showing how much the third sector can improve a patient's experience: "Chemogiftbags is run by a small team and lets people in Berkshire, who have Breast Cancer and are undertaking chemotherapy, know that there are people who care.
 The team produce gift bags, which consist of many items that might make chemo a little more manageable.
 They include cosy socks/slippers, blankets, flavoured teas, word search books, soft tooth brushes, a "Thinking of You" card and many more items.
 All items are donated by the public and businesses.